godot-dimensions/g4mf/specification/parts/binary_file_format.md

   - Implementations MAY define additional compression formats.
 The byte sequence selected SHOULD be a somewhat-human-readable magic sequence of printable ASCII characters, but may be any value.
 Note: This does not need to match the magic number used by the compression format itself.
 - A 8-byte chunk data size number.
   - This MUST be equal to the size in bytes of the chunk data, excluding the chunk header, and excluding any padding after the chunk data.
-  - This value is a little-endian unsigned 64-bit integer.
-The maximum chunk data size is 2^64 - 33 bytes (an additional 32 bytes are subtracted for the file and chunk headers).
+  - This value is a little-endian unsigned 64-bit integer, with the most significant bit set to zero.
+The maximum chunk data size is 2^63 - 33 bytes (an additional 32 bytes are subtracted for the file and chunk headers).
   - If the chunk is compressed, this value is the size of the compressed data, not the uncompressed data.
 However, the `"byteLength"` field in the JSON data refers to the uncompressed size of the data.
 - The data in each chunk immediately follows the chunk header, and is of the size in bytes indicated by the chunk data size number.